microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 This circuit controls and monitors an electromechanical relay to ensure the relay contacts have not jammed and are switching correctly.
 A simple state machine is used to keep track of the state of the relay.

-**Note: The relay used in this example is non-latching.**
+**Note**: The relay used in this example is non-latching.

-On POR, the microcontroller starts in the `OPEN` state. **Every five seconds**, the microcontroller gets an interrupt from Timer 2 to switch the relay ON/OFF.
-When this occurs, the microcontroller transitions to the `RELAY_OPEN_TRANSITION_CLOSED` or `RELAY_CLOSE_TRANSITION_OPEN` state and switches the relay coil transistor ON or OFF.
+On POR, the MCU starts in the `OPEN` state.
+Every five seconds, the MCU gets an interrupt from Timer 2 to switch the relay ON/OFF.
+When this occurs, the MCU transitions to the `RELAY_OPEN_TRANSITION_CLOSED` or `RELAY_CLOSE_TRANSITION_OPEN` state and switches the relay coil transistor ON or OFF.

 When switched, relay contacts bounce for a few milliseconds.
-The ADC constantly monitors the output, but in these transition states, the output is ignored for a few milliseconds (see relay datasheet) to avoid contact bounce.
+The ADC constantly monitors the output, but in these transition states, the output is ignored for a few milliseconds (see the relay data sheet) to avoid contact bounce.
 The delay time is controlled by `RELAY_CLOSE_TIME_MAX` and `RELAY_OPEN_TIME_MAX`.
 After these have elapsed, the relay must reach the desired state within `RELAY_MARGIN` milliseconds, or it will be considered a malfunction.
-If a malfunction occurs, the relay will cease switching until the pushbutton is pressed.
+If a malfunction occurs, the relay will cease switching until the push button is pressed.

-To determine the relay state, two constants `ADC_THRESHOLD_HIGH` and `ADC_THRESHOLD_LOW` are used as thresholds for ON and OFF.
-The PIC16F15244 family of microcontrollers have a 10-bit ADC and a Fixed Voltage Reference (FVR).
+To determine the relay state, two constants `ADC_THRESHOLD_HIGH` and `ADC_THRESHOLD_LOW`, are used as thresholds for ON and OFF.
+The PIC16F15244 family of MCUs has a 10-bit ADC and a Fixed Voltage Reference (FVR).
 To convert a voltage into a threshold, the following formula can be used:

 DIGITAL = V<sub>AN</sub>* 2<sup>N</sup> / V<sub>REF</sub>